JD Programs of Instruction

 Clinical Program

 The George Washington University Law School’s Jacob Burns Community Legal Clinics provide students with the opportunity to further their courses of study in substantive law, lawyering skills, and professional identity development, racial justice and equity, and access to justice while representing clients in real cases.
-In each of the law school’s 18 clinical courses, students are enrolled in a rigorous educational curriculum designed to teach the law and skills students need to represent clients in litigation and transactional cases and in advocacy projects.
+In each of the law school’s 19 clinical courses, students are enrolled in a rigorous educational curriculum designed to teach the law and skills students need to represent clients in litigation and transactional cases and in advocacy projects.
 Clinics, for which students receive between two to six academic credits, are directed, taught and supervised by law school faculty who have extensive careers in their practice areas and who are leaders in their fields.
-The law school offers clinics in a wide variety of subject areas including criminal appellate, small business, domestic violence, family law, vaccine injury, health rights, immigration, international human rights, civil rights, educational equity, housing, health policy, intellectual property rights and civil litigation.
+The law school offers clinics in a wide variety of subject areas including appellate, small business, domestic violence, family law, vaccine injury, health rights and law, immigration, international human rights, policy advocacy, civil rights, housing, health policy, intellectual property, and civil litigation.
 Under local practice rules, students are permitted to handle all phases of representation including client interviewing and counseling, taking and defending depositions, drafting legal pleadings and contracts, arguing motions and appeals, conducting negotiations and taking cases to trial.
 All such work is conducted under the close supervision and support of clinical faculty.
-Students represent a broad range of clients on a pro bono basis, with a particular focus on providing legal representation to low-income and traditionally marginalized populations who might otherwise be unrepresented or face other barriers in accessing justice.
+Students represent clients on a pro bono basis, with a particular focus on providing legal representation to low-income and traditionally marginalized populations who might otherwise be unrepresented or face other barriers in accessing justice.

 The law school’s Clinical Programs allow students to gain extensive practice experience prior to graduation which enhances their job qualifications; their ability to think, problem-solve and counsel like lawyers; their understanding of the role of the lawyer in eliminating bias and discrimination in the law and otherwise; and their own professional identity.
 The Clinics’ 8:1 student-faculty ratio provides students with the opportunity to work closely with law school faculty and to receive careful and supportive supervision.